How to Manage Cash Flow in the Trades

 Cash Flow Is What Keeps a Business Alive

-A trades business can survive low profits for a while.
+A business can survive low profit for a while.

 Comments